bdavs3/my-website/README.md

 - Don't re-trigger the hover animation on desktop header links when you click on of them to visit a different page
 - Get a graphic designer to make some cool things for the landing page!
+- Figure out a way to write my email address in the footer in a way that prevents spam bots from finding it
+- Enable "clicking out of" the filters for the book-review..
+Also make it such that only one may be expanded at a time